davidakennedy/davidakennedy.com/_src/blog/2023-12-03-2023-redesign/index.md

 I refreshed the design of this site recently, focusing more on simplicity and performance.

 While it's not radically different from the [previous design, launched in 2020](/blog/2020-redesign/), I wanted to share what I tinkered with and the rationale behind it.
-I began exploring the [Kirby content management system](http://getkirby.com) (CMS), but stuck with my current [Eleventy](http://11ty.dev) plus [Netlify](https://www.netlify.com) setup for good reason.
+I began exploring [Kirby](http://getkirby.com), but stuck with my current [Eleventy](http://11ty.dev) plus [Netlify](https://www.netlify.com) setup for good reason.

 ## Exploring Kirby

-Kirby has a ton of upside if you want a full-featured CMS.
+Kirby has a ton of upside if you want a full-featured content management system CMS.
 It:

 - Runs on simple technology (PHP).
 - Allows you to write in Markdown.